 -

 How are rights to explore/set up or transfer renewable energy projects, such as solar or wind farms, granted?
-How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal and biomass?
+How do these differ based on the source of energy, i.e. solar, wind (on and offshore), nuclear, carbon capture, hydrogen, CHP, hydropower, geothermal; biomass; battery energy storage systems (BESS) and biomethane?

 -

-Is the government directly involved with the renewables industry?
-Is there a government-owned renewables company or are there plans for one?
+Is the government directly involved with the renewables industry (auctions etc)?
+Are there government-owned renewables companies or are there plans for one?

 -